Portable Fire Extinguishers

 CO2 fire extinguishers extinguish a fire by taking away the oxygen element of the fire triangle and also be removing the heat with a very cold discharge.

-Carbon dioxide fire extinguishers can be used on Class B & C fires.
+Carbon dioxide portable fire extinguishers can be used on Class B & C fires.
 They are usually ineffective on Class A fires.

 Dry Chemical Powder